gapan/xdgmenumaker/README.md

     prog "Update Menu" _none_ xdgmenumaker -i -f icewm > ~/.icewm/appmenu

-NOTE: If you don't request icons in the menu, or if an icon is not found for a certain app, the icon name in the menu for that app is set to "_none_".
+**NOTE:** If you don't request icons in the menu, or if an icon is not found for a certain app, the icon name in the menu for that app is set to `"_none_"`.
 This doesn't actually set the icon for that app to none.
 Icewm menu entries should always include an icon.
 So, by pointing it to a non existing icon, you essentially set it to use no icon.
-If you actually have an icewm icon named "_none_", that one will be used instead.
+If you actually have an icewm icon named `"_none_"`, that one will be used instead.

 JWM
 ===

-You can edit your ~/.jwmrc file and add a line that generates the applications menu, like this:
+You can edit your `~/.jwmrc` file and add a line that generates the applications menu, like this:

     <Include>exec: xdgmenumaker -n -i -f jwm</Include>

-You need to put that line somewhere in the //RootMenu// section of the ~/.jwmrc file.
+You need to put that line somewhere in the //RootMenu// section of the `~/.jwmrc` file.

 You can update the menu with: